BallisticLA/RandBLAS/RandBLAS/DevNotes.md

 # Developer Notes for RandBLAS

-This file has discussions of RandBLAS' implementation that aren't (currently) suitable for the RandBLAS User Guide.
+This file reviews aspects of RandBLAS' implementation that aren't (currently) suitable for our user guide.

-## What's where?

  * Our basic random number generation is handled by [Random123](https://github.com/DEShawResearch/random123).
    We have small wrappers around Random123 code in ``RandBLAS/base.hh`` and ``RandBLAS/random_gen.hh``.

  * ``RandBLAS/dense_skops.hh`` has code for representing and sampling dense sketching operators.
-   The sampling code is complicated because it supports multi-threaded (yet threading invariant!) random (sub)matrix generation.
+   The sampling code is complicated because it supports multi-threaded random (sub)matrix generation, and yet the generated (sub)matrices are the same no matter how many threads you're using.

  * ``RandBLAS/sparse_skops.hh`` has code for representing and sampling sparse sketching operators.
    The sampling code has a customized method for repeatedly sampling from an index set without